 3. Make a list of the offers you want to promote

-Now that you have your objectives and target customers in the place, you have enough information to make a personalized offer.
+Now that you have your direct marketing objectives and target customers in the place, you have enough information to make a personalized offer.
 Make an attractive offer to attract your customers.
 The words ‘Free’, ‘Discount’ and ‘Off’ still create the same impact as they used to 50 years ago.

 You could also organize competitions and offer free gifts and samples to attract more customers.
 To maintain your current clientele, you could design loyalty programs or valued customer awards as well.
 Remember that your current customers create your brand; do not forget to include them in your offers.